junjypark/junjypark.github.io/_pages/openpositions.md

 ​**Joining the group as a master's or undergraduate student**

 Depending on project availabilities, I might have openings for paid research assistants.
 I currently do not consider unpaid volunteers, but please contact me if you're interested in a reading course.
-In Fall 2023, I don't have any plans to supervise reading courses.